IFB-ElixirFr/biosphere/README.md

 ### Using the cloud

-First, you have to ask an account.
+First, you need to ask for an account, and get membership of an active group.
+Then, you will need to set up your personnal parameter.
+And finally, you are ready to launch your virtual machines (VM) from the RAINBio catalogue.

 #### Sign in